danielaparker/jsoncons/doc/ref/jmespath/jmespath.md

 ### Examples

-The examples below are from the the [JMESPath front page](https://jmespath.org/) and the [JMESPath Tutorial](https://jmespath.org/tutorial.html).
+The examples below are from the [JMESPath front page](https://jmespath.org/) and the [JMESPath Tutorial](https://jmespath.org/tutorial.html).

 #### search function